act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 - [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]

-In order to focus on only on the part of the associated composite rule ([_Bypass blocks of repeated content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
+In order to focus only on the part of the associated composite rule ([_Bypass blocks of repeated content_][bypass blocks]) which this atomic rule illustrates, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
 This is bad practice and should be avoided.

 In the test cases, the `aside` and `nav` elements are each a [block of repeated content][] due to the link inside the `nav` element to a page with similar [blocks of content][block of content]; and the `<div id="main">` element is non-repeated content.